Graylog2/graylog2-server/UPGRADING.md

 ## Breaking Changes

 * Graylog 5 is Java 17 only.
-We no longer support earlier versions starting with 5.0
+We no longer support earlier Java versions.
 * Support for Elasticsearch 6.X has been removed!
 Please use either Elasticsearch 7.10.2 or, preferably, latest OpenSearch.
+* Graylog 5 needs at least MongoDB 5.0.
+Our recommended upgrade path is to first bring your MongoDB to 5.0 and then perform the Graylog upgrade.
+  Hint: Graylog 4.3.x does support MongoDB 5.0, which allows for a seamless upgrade path.

 ## Disallowing embedding the frontend by default